Skip to content Skip to footer navigation

 Pre-chopped food also tends to spoil faster, so it's more likely to go to waste, which will also hit your hip pocket.

-If you still want to opt for prepared fruit and vegetables, we reveal which pre-cut vegies offer the best value.
+If you do want prepared fruit and vegetables, we reveal which pre-cut vegies offer the best value.

 Try mixing 3 tbsp olive oil or any neutral-flavoured oil, 1 tbsp of any vinegar or lemon juice, some salt and pepper and a little mustard or other flavourings such as chopped up herbs, honey, garlic or sugar.